about this session

-It is 1666, London is ablaze.
+It is 1666, and London is ablaze.
 The fire is spreading east approaching the Tower's doorstep... and the fortress is filled with gunpowder.
 A costumed presenter will describe these terrible events and tell the story of Samuel Pepys and the six-year-old boy who watched the flames approaching together from within the Tower walls.

-• To learn key features of the Great Fire of London through questioning and participation.
+- Learn about key features of the Great Fire of London through rhyme and role play.

 - Compare and contrast life today with life in the 1600's.